gear-foundation/gear-wiki/docs/getting-started-in-5-minutes.md

     cd ~/gear/contracts
     ```

-3. The next step would be to build a Rust library for our contract:
+3. The next step would be to build a Rust library for our program:

     ```bash
     cargo new counter --lib